thiago4go/memory-system-rag-for-ai/AI_OPERATIONAL_PROTOCOL.md

     Tooling: `make new-plan epic="<parent_epic_filename>"`
     Content: Define YAML (`type: plan`, `parent_epic`), then populate the file with a full list of `STEPs`, each initialized to `#status:pending`.
     Each step must have a very clear foundation, with use 5W1H framework:
-        - Check command "tree" to find relevant directories, documents or files
+        - Check command such "tree" and "find" to explore relevant directories, documents or files
         - Add 3 Queries for RAG IF IT EXIST (eg, "this tech stack documentation", "similar code or procedure", "")
         - Add 2 Web Searchs with fetch (eg, "best pracites for xxx in this year")
         - Instructed to always assimilate, Store → Chunk → Embed → Extract → Link -> Create entities ->Build relationships between related concepts